Skip to content

 Designer & Clients - Humility

-Clients are our shelter providers, in exchange for our knowledge and services, they help us expand and grow as a company, hence the delicate, but nonetheless very exciting, work dynamic.
+Clients are our shelter providers.
+In exchange for our knowledge and services, they help us expand and grow as a company, hence the delicate, but nonetheless very exciting, work dynamic.
 On one hand we must guide them and provide them with services that go beyond their expectations.
 On the other hand they have needs and constraints we have to take into account.
 Finding a balance between offer and demand can be an arduous task.
-Difficulties may reside in a lack of trust in external resources from the client side and an excessive amount of confidence from the designer’s side.
+Difficulties may reside in a lack of trust in external resources from the client's side and an excessive amount of confidence from the designer’s side.
 We, as designers, are in a position in which we feel empowered, as we are solicited to bring answers to the problems our clients need to solve.
 The risk there is to become overconfident as well as stubborn, because from our position we often believe that we know better.

 The key here, for a better work dynamic, is humility.
 Collaboration is horizontal and becomes fruitful when each part becomes conscious of its own limitations and acknowledges the fact that every opinion has value, no matter the years of experience nor the field someone works in.

-To contextualize it with the designer and client example, a designer should set aside his own beliefs and immerse himself in the client’s industry, through his guidance, in order to understand the specificities of the problems he will be addressing.
+To contextualize it with the designer and client example, a designer should set aside his own beliefs and see the client’s problem from their perspective and use their guidance in order to understand the specificities of the problems.
 On the other hand, the client should trust the designer’s ability to find solutions to the problems he needs to solve.

 Designer & Developers - Empathy

-Designer’s and Developer’s work are incredibly tied together but still somehow, during the workflow, we seem to forget about it.
+A Designer and Developer’s work are incredibly tied together but still somehow, during the workflow, we seem to forget about this.
 Designers, generally speaking, tend to focus on delivering pixel perfect user interfaces while developers tend to focus on implementing them in the most efficient way.
 In both cases, there are times when one of the two completely ignores the other leading to an approximative result and a decent amount of frustration.
 Designers want to see their design being matched perfectly, while developers want to implement it using the shortest amount of code.
 It’s an entitled stalemate.

 The key here is empathy.
-We, as Designers, should put ourselves in the developers shoes in order to understand what will be the most efficient way to implement our designs.
+We, as Designers, should put ourselves in the developer's shoes in order to understand what will be the most efficient way to implement our designs.
 We must anticipate and address issues in order to prevent developers from stumbling upon them.
 Developers, on the other hand, should put themselves in the designer’s position and provide them with the constraints and the minimum information they need in order to fulfill their mission.

 Collaboration is an imbrication of work pieces that have to match with one another.
 Acknowledging and considering each other’s work instead of focusing solely on our due tasks is what makes this match possible.